dexie/dexie-website/docs/Dexie/Dexie.waitFor().md

 ### Behavior of Dexie.waitFor() when not in a transaction

 Dexie.waitFor() can also be used when your code is not executing within a transaction.
-It will then just be equaivalent to Promise.resolve().
+It will then just be equivalent to Promise.resolve().
 This can be useful if you write code that does not encapsulate through transaction by itself, but may be encapsulated in a transaction by the caller.
 By using Dexie.waitFor() you ensure that non-indexedDB operations will keep any existing transaction alive in case caller has encapsulated your code in a transaction.